 You might sometimes see a yellow zone sign "SIGN LANGUAGE SPOKEN HERE" at some places, such as school for the deaf, organizations of the deaf, offices of the ASL instructors, and so on.
 It is a friendly warning sign to indicate that the area is to use ASL only or where everyone uses sign language.

 No voice policy is a standard policy in ASL instruction.
 ASL is taught entirely in classes with a "no voice" policy.
 From the time you arrive in class, all conversation should be in ASL until you leave at the end of class.

 The classroom is a speech-free zone for two major reasons: learning environment and cultural respect.
 Not only it is a classroom policy, it is also a socio-cultural norm and custom in the Deaf world.
 Learning a language is not without learning its culture, inseparable.

 A student's learning ability is greatly enhanced by this no voice environment.
 Full immersion helps develop better receptive and expressive skills.
 Using voice may distract or interfere other students' learning process.

 In the early stage of learning ASL (e.g. level 100), "no voice" policy is crucial.
-Some students may think it is easier to or may be tempted to learn ASL by using vocal English.
+Some students may think it is easier to or may be tempted to learn ASL vocabulary by using vocal English.
 Easy start but bad start -- it doesn't help in the long run in receptive skill and language acquisition through eye.
 It's probably challenging for some of them in the beginning but a breakthrough will be rewarding in the long run.
 Those who choose the easier way in the beginning may face a more challenging receptive/expressive skills in the later stage.
 Patience and persistence will pay off.